The Hobart

 Coach Josh Wood is a Hobart fitness educator with more than 15 years of experience as a competitive powerlifter, combat sport athlete, wilderness and hiking guide, and a dad.

-by Hobart Magazine16 April
+by Hobart Magazine12 June

 Local Person: Madeleine Gasparinatos